Police and Crime Commissioner Election 2021

 The Declaration of Result of Poll was made by the Police Area Returning Officer (PARO), who was based in Durham.

 Joy Allen was duly elected as Police and Crime Commissioner for the Durham Police Area (which includes the Darlington area).

-The Certificates of Results for each stage of the Count, including the local results for Darlington, are available here [pdf document].
+View the Certificate of Results [pdf document] for each stage of the Count, including the local results for Darlington.

 On Thursday 6 May 2021, voters across the Borough went to the polls to elect a Police and Crime Commissioner (PCC) for the Durham Police area, which includes Darlington, for the next three years.
 The election was delayed from 2020 due to the Covid-19 pandemic.